x64x2/keke/README.md

 ## Performance

-The model are actively developed and we expect its accuracy to improve.
+The model are actively developed

 ### Training